jeanmichelmorin/Auto-Delete-Files-Duplicate-In-Folders/README.md

 # How to make it work

-## 1: Adapt the files to your need
+## 1: Adapt the paths to your need
 Adapt the files so it matches your paths and files you want to remove if duplicate.

 ## 2: Execute it (2 methods)